samiksome92/Scripts/README.md

 ## `makecbz.py`
 This script takes a directory as input and produces a CBZ file as output.

-Given a directory with images, it first checks all images for supported formats and possible corrupted images.
-Once checked all images are converted to JPEG format with specified quality factor, if they are larger than specified resolution they are scaled down as well.
-The images are optionally renamed and packed into a zip file.
+Given a directory with images, it first checks all images for supported formats and possible corruption.
+The images are then renamed (optionally) and packed into a zip/cbz file.
+If specified the original image files and directory are deleted.

 ### Requirements
 - `pillow`
-- `tqdm`
+- `rich`

 ### Usage
-    makecbz.py [-h] [-r RESOLUTION] [-j] [-p] [-q QUALITY] [-n] [-d] dir_paths [dir_paths ...]
+    makecbz.py [-h] [-n] [-d] dirs [dirs ...]

 positional arguments:

-    dir_paths             Directory/directories containing the images
+    dirs             Directory(s) containing the images

 optional arguments:

-    -h, --help            show this help message and exit -r RESOLUTION, --resolution RESOLUTION
+    -h, --help       show this help message and exit -n, --no_rename  Don't rename files
-                          Maximum horizontal resolution
-    -j, --jpeg            Convert all image files to JPEG -p, --png             Convert all image files to PNG -q QUALITY, --quality QUALITY
-                          Quality parameter for JPEG (0-100) or compression level for PNG (0-9) -m, --merge_dirs      Merge images in subfolders
-    -n, --no_rename       Don't rename files
     -d, --delete     Delete original files

 Supply a directory or a list of directories (of images) to convert them into CBZ files.
 If there are non-image files, non-supported formats or corrupted images then a list of such files is printed out.

-The images are scaled according to their aspect ratios and the specified `--resolution`.
-The standard aspect ratio is considered to be 2/3.
-Images with smaller aspect ratios (taller) are scaled to some multiple of `--resolution` in steps of `0.25 * --resolution`.
-If no resolution is specified the images are not scaled.

-If `--jpeg` is speicified all images are converted to JPEG.
-Similarly if `--png` is specified all images are converted to PNG.
-If none is specified images are kept in their source format.

-`--quality` specifies the JPEG compression quality or PNG compression level for `pillow`.
-It must be an integer between 0 and 100 for JPEG and 0-9 for PNG.

-If `--merge_dirs` is specified images in sub-directories are moved to the parent directory while appending the sub-directory's name before it.
-Useful if the comic contains logical parts which should have a common prefix (Should generally be used along with `--no-rename` to keep said prefixes).
+Certain file names (hardcoded) are excluded from such a check.

-`--no-rename` if specified keeps the original file names of the images, otherwise they are renamed as `01.jpg`, `02.jpg`, `03.jpg`, ... (the numbers are padded with as many zeros as required). `--delete` if specified deletes the original image files as well as the directory.
+If `--no-rename` is specified the original file names of the images are kept, otherwise they are renamed as `01.jpg`, `02.jpg`, `03.jpg`, ... (the numbers are padded with as many zeros as required, with a minimum of 2 digits). `--delete` if specified deletes the original image files as well as the directory.

 ---